Nick-Pearson/Nick-Pearson.github.io/public_html/data/smugglers.md

 ## Result

-Despite the numerous issues with my entry I passed through to the final round, and after coming Runner Up was offered a 1 year Placement with Sumo Digital (see [Dead Island 2](/project.html?p=di2))
+Despite the numerous issues with my entry I passed through to the final round, and after coming Runner Up was offered a 1 year Placement with Sumo Digital.

 I later found out via the Documentary series about the process that the main reason I had progressed to the final round was due to my code quality.